How to Become a Counselor in Alaska

 • One quarter academic credit: 10 hours

-No more than half of the total number of the required CE hours can be earned through correspondence, videotape, audio cassette, or other individual-study programs.
+At least 20 of the required contact hours must be earned through synchronous courses, seminars, or workshops.
+No more than half of the total required hours may be earned through correspondence, videotape, audiocassette, or other individual-study programs.

 (Back to Top)